gplepage/corrfitter/doc/html/_sources/example-etas-Ds.txt

   is at least as accurate as the data.
 It can be much more accurate, for example, when the data errors grow rapidly with ``t``.

+- In many applications precision can be improved by factors of 2—3 |~| or more by using multiple sources and sinks for the correlators.
+The code here is easily generalized to handle such a situation: each :class:`corrfitter.Corr2` and :class:`corrfitter.Corr3` in ``make_models()`` is replicated with various different combinations of sources and sinks (one entry for each combination).

 Variation: Marginalization
 --------------------------